 Put on Your Detective Gear

-It's soured, spoiled and riddled with bacteria.
+It’s soured, spoiled and riddled with bacteria.
 It’s basically moldy milk.
 And it’s proof that a little bad can do the body a whole lotta good.
 In fact, there’s a growing body of research to suggest a daily serving (at least!) of fermented dairy like yogurt can do wonders for weight loss.
 But not all yogurts are created equal.
 Some are packed with more than a day’s worth of sugar.
-When you’re shopping for tubs of the stuff at the store, stick to an unflavored variety (I like Siggi's) or one of ETNT's Best Greek Yogurts for Weight Loss.
+When you’re shopping for tubs of the stuff at the store, stick to an unflavored variety (I like Siggi’s) or one of Eat This, Not That’s best Greek yogurts for weight loss.

 Cook Wild Salmon